weltyj/SkyFill/README.md

 * Column Mask
   "-m \<l\> \<r\>"  -- this flag prevents any analysis, or changes to image columns from *l* to *r*
 * Sample Mask
-  "-sm \<l\> \<r\>"  -- this flag prevents using image columns from *l* to *r* as estimates of clear sky for purposes of modelling the sky HSV values
+  "-sm \<l\> \<r\>"  -- this flag prevents using image columns from *l* to *r* as estimates of clear sky for purposes of modeling the sky HSV values
 * Repair Mask
   "-rm \<l\> \<r\>"  -- this flag prevents image columns from *l* to *r* from having changes make to pixels in the sky, though the area may still be used for sampling actual sky values
 * Non Sky Repair Mask
   "-nsrm \<l\> \<r\>"  -- this flag prevents image columns from *l* to *r* from having changes make to pixels in the sky which are classsified as likely to be not a sky pixel (i.e. a cloud, or a piece of vegetation)
 * Test Mask
   "-tm \<left\> \<right\> \<top\> \<bottom\>"  -- this flag identifies a rectangle that is skipped over for end of sky detection, and no sky samples are taken in the rectangle.
-In the examples, this has been used to exclude regions with direct sun and lens flare that are in the actual sky area, but would be bad to use for detecting end of sky and for modelling the sky color
+In the examples, this has been used to exclude regions with direct sun and lens flare that are in the actual sky area, but would be bad to use for detecting end of sky and for modeling the sky color

 **Normal sky replacement**

 * After a sky HSV model has been created by SkyFill, it then processes the image one column at a time.
-It blends the modelled sky (now starting at y=0), and blending to a y value that is 50% of the way from the first opaque pixel (top of sky), to the identified end of sky.
+It blends the modeled sky (now starting at y=0), and blending to a y value that is 50% of the way from the first opaque pixel (top of sky), to the identified end of sky.

 * The "-df \<D\>" flag determines how far down to stop the blending.
 The default is 50%.    "-df 0", would leave the original sky pixels completely unchanged and only fill in the pixels above -- (leaving a noticeable seam due to errors from the sky model).